sap-linuxlab/terraform.templates_for_sap/docs/README.md

       - The Terraform Template will be loaded into the Terraform Cloud/Enterprise Workspace.
       - Each commit to a git repository, will automatically be detected by Terraform Cloud/Enterprise and execute a Terraform Plan.
   4. [Open the created Terraform Cloud/Enterprise Workspace](https://app.terraform.io/app/sll-osi/workspaces), use the left navigation and click `'Runs'`.
 Click on the first run shown, which will display a list of required Terraform Input Variables which are required before starting a new run; the list will be smaller if the .tfvars file was used.
   5. [Open the created Terraform Cloud/Enterprise Workspace](https://app.terraform.io/app/sll-osi/workspaces), use the left navigation and click `'Variables'`.
-Add the missing variables from the previous screen; due to the non-interactive design, the Terraform Input Varaible Descriptions are not shown and therefore the expected variables input must be read from the `variables.tf` file.
+Add the missing variables from the previous screen; due to the non-interactive design, the Terraform Input Variable Descriptions are not shown and therefore the expected variables input must be read from the `variables.tf` file.
   6. Return to the `'Runs'` page and click ***Actions > Start new run***.
 When prompted, it is suggested to use the run type drop-down as 'Plan only' as a first test, then afterwards use 'Plan and apply (standard)'.
-Click ***Start Run*** to begun the Terraform Template for SAP execution - which will provision to the infrastructure platform and perform the SAP Software installation.
+Click ***Start Run*** to begin the Terraform Template for SAP execution - which will provision to the infrastructure platform and perform the SAP Software installation.
 </details>

 <br/>
 <details>
   <summary><b>Hosted - Execution from Azure DevOps Service:</b></summary>

+  It is also possible to execute the Terraform Templates for SAP from an Azure DevOps Service Release Pipeline:

   Before starting, please ensure an Azure Resource Group and Azure Blob Container (and the parent Azure Storage Account) are created and all Billing setup for Azure DevOps is completed (including allocation of at least 1 Paid parallel jobs).

   1. Open [Azure DevOps Services](https://dev.azure.com) (provides access to Azure Pipelines) and login
   2. Create an Azure DevOps Organization on the [Azure DevOps AEX Portal](https://aex.dev.azure.com/)
   3. Within the Azure DevOps Organization, create a new Private Project from the [Azure DevOps Services](https://dev.azure.com) homepage.
 Ensure version control is set to Git.